doolin/hrecipe/readme.txt

 * Started splitting out Javascript, turning it into UJS with some jQuery help.
 * localized page hook to get postbox handling into UJS.
 * Change class `mealtype` to `recipeType`, which is supported by rich snippets.
+* Fixed a css problem where hrecipe `div.inside` was overriding WP native css.
+Thanks to Tom Coady (http://web-tart.co.uk/) for pointing this out and suggesting the fix.

 = 0.5.8.5 =
 * Closing donations for now, will reopen later.